 - On Sunday, the PGY1 pediatric resident covers the OB service at The Women’s Hospital and new pediatric admissions to Deaconess Gateway Hospital.

-- The OB/GYN service meets at The Women’s Hospital in Newburgh, IN.
+- The OB service meets at The Women’s Hospital in Newburgh, Indiana.

-- The PGY1 spends Monday, Tuesday, Friday and Saturday at the Women’s Hospital working directly with the attending.
+- The PGY1 spends Monday, Tuesday morning, Thursday morning, Friday and Saturday at The Women’s Hospital working directly with the attending.

 PGY-1 Required Rotations (Off-Service Blocks)